trezor/trezor-firmware/common/tools/README.md

 # Release Workflow

-This entails collecting information on coins whose support status is unknown, marking coins whose support status is `soon`, and including new ERC20 tokens.
+This entails collecting information on coins whose support status is unknown and including new Ethereum chains and ERC20 tokens.

 ## Maintaining Support Status

 When a new coin definition is added, its support status is _unknown_.
 It is excluded from code generation by default.
-If you want to include a coin in a firmware build, you need to switch it to _soon_ first.
+If you want to include a coin in a firmware build, you need to switch it to supported in a particular version first.
 You can set multiple support statuses at the same time:

 ```
 $ ./support.py show Ontology